Astraly-Labs/pragma-docs/docs/docs/Resources/Cairo 1/merkle-feeds/Overview.md

 ---

+Built in collaboration with [DOPP](https://www.dopp.finance/).
+Merkle feeds are the most efficient way to get complex financial instruments updated on-demand on Starknet.

 The Pragma Consumer SDK is a powerful tool that allows developers to interact with Pragma's Merkle Feed system.
 This SDK enables you to fetch option prices and their associated Merkle proofs, which you can then use with the Pragma Oracle contract to access on-chain data.

 ## A Merkle Feed?